 Q: Do some departments have their own review boards?
 What should I do with my proposal if I am in one of those departments?

 However, please note the PRB is not a legally recognized entity under Skidmore's Federal Wide Assurance (FWA), which is the only type of assurance currently accepted and approved by the DHHS Office for Human Research Protections (OHRP).
 Therefore, it is highly advised that if your research falls under either expedited or full board review, OR if you intend to publish the results of your research, you should submit your research project to the IRB for review and approval.

 Your project must be submitted to the IRB if:

-- It includes as participants, prisoners, fetuses, pregnant women, the seriously ill, or mentally or cognitively compromised persons, including those who are economically or educationally disadvantaged, OR
+- It includes as participants, prisoners, fetuses, pregnant women, the seriously ill, or cognitively or cognitively compromised persons, including those who are economically or educationally disadvantaged, OR

 - It involves sensitive issues including sexual behavior, illegal conduct, drug and/or alcohol use, OR